Who can attend Model UN Camp?

 What if my child is unable to participate in certain activities?

 While we schedule most activities to be as inclusive as possible, we recognize that some may not be interested in or able to participate in every activity.
 We always try to have an alternative activity scheduled, and our instructors do an excellent job of revising plans to ensure that every child feels included.
-Please let us know if your child may have special needs, and we will always do our best to accommodate such requests.

 What are meals like?